CommunityHoneyNetwork/chn-docs/docs/certificates.md

 [LetsEncrypt](https://letsencrypt.org/), using the
 [ACME](https://en.wikipedia.org/wiki/Automated_Certificate_Management_Environment)
 protocol.
-If you have your own ACME server, you can pass an additional environment variable to your container to use it: `ACME_SERVER`
+If you have your own ACME server, you can pass an additional environment variable to your container to use it: `ACME_SERVER`.
+Additionally, see the [prerequisites](prerequisite .md) section on *Network Connectivity* for additional requirements for using `CERTBOT`

 `SELFSIGNED` - Use OpenSSL to generate a self signed certificate